 Transcripts are usually required when students are applying for scholarships, jobs, or when applying for admission to another school.
 STI students are encouraged to review their transcripts and to keep their own records of courses, credits, and grades for work completed.
-Students may receive a copy of their official STI transcript by ordering a transcript online through cms.southeasttech.edu or at getmytranscript.com.
-Students may print out unofficial transcripts at cms.southeasttech.edu.
+Students may receive a copy of their official STI transcript by ordering a transcript online through getmytranscript.com.
+Current students may also print out unofficial transcripts at stinet.southeasttech.edu.